ibm-cloud-docs/BlockStorage/how-to-create-duplicate-volume.md

 # Creating a duplicate Block Volume

 You can create a duplicate of an existing {{site.data.keyword.blockstoragefull}}.
-The duplicate volume inherits the capacity and performance options of the original LUN/volume by default and has a copy of the data up to the point-in-time of a snapshot.
+The duplicate volume inherits the capacity and performance options of the original volume by default and has a copy of the data up to the point-in-time of a snapshot.

 Because the duplicate is based on the data in a point-in-time snapshot, snapshot space is required on the original volume before you can create a duplicate.
 For more information about snapshots and how to order snapshot space, see the [Snapshot documentation](snapshots.html).